-Commencement occurs at the conclusion of the spring semester.
-Students who complete program requirements in December and May are invited to participate in the spring ceremony.
+The commencement ceremony occurs at the conclusion of the spring semester.
+Students who complete program requirements in October, December and May are invited to participate in the spring ceremony.
 The spring commencement date is established via the academic calendar.

 Students who have six or fewer credits to complete at the conclusion of the spring semester may participate in the commencement ceremony, but they are expected to complete those credits the summer immediately following the ceremony.